mmaleki92/realpython/f_strings.md

 "Name: Jack Score: 95"
 ```

 in this example, you embed the values of the variables into the curly braces `{}` which are acting as placeholders.
-The `format()` method then fills your placeholders with the variables `username` and `score`, in the order they are listed.
+The `format()` method then fills your placeholders with the values of the variables `username` and `score`, in the order they are listed.

 This works, but who can remember the order of the placeholders? especially in a dozen of variables.
 Here comes the f-strings.